dmontgomeryNREL/PyFLARE/docs/sphinx/groupcontribution.rst

 Saturated vapor pressure
 ^^^^^^^^^^^^^^^^^^^^^^^^

 The saturated vapor pressure for each compound is calculated as a function of temperature using either the Lee–Kesler method\ :footcite:p:`lee_generalized_1975` or the Ambrose-Walton method\ :footcite:p:`ambrose_vapour_1989`.
 Both methods solve

 .. math::
    \ln p_{r,sat,i} = f_i^{(0)} + \omega_i f_i^{(1)} + \omega_i^2 f_i^{(2)}

 for the reduced saturated vapor pressure for each compound, :math:`p_{r,sat,i} = p_{sat,i}/p_{c,i}`.
-The default method in the GCM-Python code is the Lee-Kesler method, as it is more stable at higher temperatures.
+The default method in `PyFLARE` is the Lee-Kesler method, as it is more stable at higher temperatures.
 The Lee-Kesler\ :footcite:p:`lee_generalized_1975` method defines

 .. math::